Maria Muradas, MS

 In addition to my passion working as a dog behaviorist, you may have noticed that I have a desire for continued learning.
 Due to this, I have also obtained a Certificate of Applied Animal Behavior at the University of Washington, an Associate Nose Work Instructor Certification and an Associated Animal Behavior Consultant Certification through the International Association of Animal Behavior Consultants: Dog Division.

-I’m currently working towards an MSc in Clinical Animal Behaviour at the Royal Veterinary College, University of Edinburgh, Scotland and I also currently work as a Consulting Scientist with the Animal Behavior Associates of Washington.
+To further my animal behavior knowledge, I obtained a M.Sc in Clinical Animal Behaviour and a Professional Development Certificate in Animal Welfare, Ethics and Law at the Royal Veterinary College, University of Edinburgh, Scotland and I also currently work as a Consulting Scientist with the Animal Behavior Associates of Washington.

 I look forward to working with you and your dog.
 We’ll discover both of your important needs, work together to create a plan and with patience and persistence, we’ll achieve the success that you and your dog will be proud of!